Horse Bedding and Stabling Introduction

 Bedding must keep your horse comfortable and safe and provide the right insulation.

-High-quality bedding if your horse sleeps on its side will help keep it warm, especially in the winter.
+If your horse sleeps on its side, high-quality bedding will help keep it warm, especially in the winter.
 In addition, good bedding can improve the horse’s sleep patterns.

 When it’s time to change the bedding, don’t forget to read the label carefully.

 The material used to make horse bedding comes in many different types and sizes.
-The right type for your horse depends on your budget, your horse’s preferences, and the environment in which you live.
+The right type for your horse depends on your budget, your horse’s preferences, and your environment.

 The most popular horse bedding materials include wood shavings, pellets, straw, and sawdust.